mikyll/Mobile-Systems-M/flashcards.md

 #### What are the differences with **WiFi**?
 The main differences are:
 ...

+#### What is **frequency hopping**?
+Bluetooth uses the 2.4GHz ISM band (from 2.4 to 2.4835 GHz), which is also the same range of frequencies used by many wireless technologies/devices (including WiFi), since this band was designated for unlicensed operation.
+What's the consequence of this?
+It's that different technologies based on 2.4GHz, may interfere the one with the other.

+Bluetooth, to manage its communication over this overcrowded band, uses a mechanism called "**frequency hopping**": the 2.4GHz band can be divided into 79 channels, each of 1MHz width.
+The bluetooth actively changes communication channel, by hopping between frequencies in a defined sequence (based on master's address), so that the communication _timeline_ is divded in time slots (625 picoseconds, 1600 times per second), in which only a device can communicate.
+This prevents interferences and adds a layer of security.

+Also "adaptive frequency hopping", to better improve this mechanism, marks channels with high interferences as "bad channels" and avoid them.

 #### What are the differences between **ACL** and **SCO**?
 ...